win21H2/Project-Silent-Willow/README.md

 Although Project Silent Willow is the vehicle itself, the group of words ```Project Silent Willow``` represents a larger project (which includes this repository, other repositories [such as <a href="https://github.com/win21H2/Project-Silent-Willow-Main-Application">Project-Silent-Willow-Main-Application</a> which can be run on multiple OSes.
 Currently, I am working on a Windows Desktop version and trying to get a galaxy watch version running], and my <a href="https://324hz.dev">main website</a>) which consists of multiple smaller projects such as the above mentioned and LiDAR scanning.

+### Nvidia Jetson AI certification
+I found out that Nvidia had a certification section where you could get certificates for projects using AI with Nvidia and I submitted this project and managed to get it!
+The below include the comments on how I could improve/what was good with the project and I might (in the future) continue working on the project e.g. moving the control board to a PCB.

+ - AI:  3.5<br>
+Considering if you plan to continue developing the project, I’d encourage you to incorporate additional DNNs like object detection, segmentation, ect for more complex autonomous navigation.
+Maybe you already plan to do this.
+ - Impact: 4<br>
+The work aims to improve the agility of autonomous ground vehicles and hence has many potential impacts in robotics.
+ - Reproducibility:  3.5<br>
+The code appears well-written an easy to follow.
+I didn’t find plans for the physical robot itself, but maybe you have that somewhere?
+ - Documentation:  4<br>
+Thorough and well-written documentation of the code!

 ### Main future steps
  - Create documentation for the hardware side of the project (under `HARDWARE.md`)
  - Work on integrating the LiDAR unit (such as distance detection for vehicle control)